smlcode/knowledge/core/angular/nx/standard/angular-monorepo/libs/products/README.md

-# products
+# product

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test products` to execute the unit tests.
+Run `nx test product` to execute the unit tests.